logikfabrik/uJet/README.md

 ### Quick Start Example
 1. Get, compile, and reference the source code - or use the NuGet.
 2. Create a model; in this case a document type.
-Use data annotations for editorial support (validation) in the back office.
-Properties such as `Id`, `Url` and `Name` will be mapped by convention.
+Use data annotations for editorial support (e.g. validation and defaults) in the back office.
 3. Create a view.
 Name it according to the action method defined in the controller, `Views\MyPage\Index.cshtml`.
 4. Create a controller inheriting from `Logikfabrik.Umbraco.Jet.Web.Mvc.JetController`.
 5. Run your application and log in to Umbraco.
 The document type *My page* should now be available.
 Pages you create using this document type will all be handled by the `MyPageController`. **It's that easy!**